aldebaran/astr/README.md

 1. [/api/test-subjects](http://10.0.160.147:8000/api/test-subjects)
     - GET: Returns the list of all test subjects
-    - POST:  Add a new test subject in the DB in function of the parameters given in the body request
+    - POST:  Add a new test subject in the DB in function of the parameters given in the body request **(user must be master)**
 2. [/api/test-subjects/id/:id](http://10.0.160.147:8000/api/test-subjects/id/5adf3559da64c157e53c6b17)
     - GET: Returns the test subject with the associated ID
-    - POST:  Update the test subject with the associated ID in function of the parameters given in the body request
+    - POST:  Update the test subject with the associated ID in function of the parameters given in the body request **(user must be master)**
-    - DELETE: Delete the test subject with the associated ID
+    - DELETE: Delete the test subject with the associated ID **(user must be master)**
 3. [/api/test-subjects/name/:name](http://10.0.160.147:8000/api/test-subjects/name/CAMERA)
     - GET: Returns the test subject with the associated name
 4. [/api/test-subjects/options/:subject/:configName](http://10.0.160.147:8000/api/test-subjects/options/WIFI/robot_type)